Aarvedahl/DataDogAdapter/Uppsats.md

 Apache Commons Logging is a Java-based logging utility and a programming model for logging and for other toolkits.
 It provides APIs, log implementations, and wrapper implementations over some other tools

 - Apache Http Components
 The Apache HttpComponents™ project is responsible for creating and maintaining a toolset of low level Java components focused on HTTP and associated protocols.
+Fyll ut mer här

 - Google Gson